Using the Optional T-locks with the Single Channel MF Film Holderä

 Tip: You will probably find it easier to work with and align your film within the holder if you work on a light table or on a flat surface with a bright white sheet of paper lying underneath the film channels.
 The resulting higher contrast makes it much easier to align your film within the film channel.
 A clean pencil eraser is a handy tool for moving/final adjusting of film strips placed in the holder.

-Epson® recommends inserting the film so the emulsion side (dull side) is facing
+Epson® recommends inserting the film so the

-up and thus the manufacturer’s edge markings on the film appear to read
+markings on the film appear to read backwards.

-flat, orient the film this way first, but don’t be afraid to experiment
+If your film is relatively flat, orient the film this way first,

-with the orientation of the emulsion because some users claim they get better
+but don’t be afraid to experiment with the orientation of the emulsion because

-scans with the emulsion side down (most say they can’t tell the
+some users claim they get better scans with the emulsion side down (most say

-difference).
-I think the real reason
+the real reason Epson® tells

-(don’t need to be manually “flipped”).
+laterally correct (don’t need to be manually “flipped”).
+If you scan your film “emulsion side down,”

-If you scan your film “emulsion side down,” you may need to reverse or
+you may need to reverse or flip your image.

-Rotate Canvas > Flip Horizontal.
+commands: Image > Rotate Canvas > Flip Horizontal.

-arches/curves away from the scanner glass.
+it arches/curves away from the scanner glass.

 You do not want the film’s arch/curl to allow the film to “bow”